spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## Integration

-In order for your app to accept voice input via Spokestack, it needs three things:
+In order for your app to accept voice input via Spokestack, it needs four things:

 1. the proper iOS permissions
-2. An active `AVAudioSession`
+2. an active `AVAudioSession`
 3. an instance of Spokestack's `SpeechPipeline`
 4. a delegate to receive system events and user input from `SpeechPipeline`